 Clearly, it’s a delicate communication channel, so strike a balance to avoid annoyance.

 A real-time mobile push message, segmented or generic, creates a sense of urgency.
 It can efficiently retarget customers and trigger instant purchases.

 However, there’s no guarantee the customer will complete the intended action.

 Sending intelligent, behavior-based mobile push notifications can increase conversion rates by 4X.

 Localytics reports that “Once a mobile push message is opened, only 15% of users who clicked ended up converting, compared to 54% of users who clicked on a segmented mobile push message.”

 Did you know that nearly 90% of apps that are downloaded onto a mobile device are opened once, and then they are never used again?
 Only 16% of users will try out an app more than twice (Digital Trends).

-Fortunately, expanding your messaging strategy with Android and iOS notifications can increase your mobile consumer engagement and app retention.
+Fortunately, expanding your messaging strategy with Android and iOS push notifications can increase your mobile consumer engagement and app retention.